 - Make it easier for clients to get care

 - Eliminate cost shifting between Medicare and Medicaid

 - Achieve cost savings for the state and federal government through improvements in care and coordination

 Eligibility and Enrollment

 Individuals may participate in the Dual Demonstration Program if they meet all criteria listed below:

 - Age 21 or older;

 - Have Medicare Parts A, B and D, and receive full Medicaid benefits; and

-The Demonstration does not include dual-eligible individuals who reside in intermediate care facilities for individuals with intellectual disabilities and related conditions, and individuals with developmental disabilities who get services through one of these waivers:
+The Dual Demonstration Program does not include dually eligible individuals who reside in intermediate care facilities for individuals with intellectual disabilities and related conditions and individuals with developmental disabilities who get services through one of these waivers:

 - Community Living Assistance and Support Services;